devoure/mawingu-dev/README.md

      		> A security group is a virtual firewall that controls ingress and egress traffic to your instance.
      		> On horizon, on the left sidebar click on Network -> Security Groups -> Create New
      		> Add a new rule in the Security group to allow SSH traffic from your hardware node.
+            > Also add a new rule for http, to allow http traffic at port 80 to your instance.
 	1. Generate SSH key
 		> The key will be used to log in into an instance.